(888) 552-6760 SCHEDULE AN APPOINTMENT

 HPV is a prevalent virus, “and pretty much anybody who’s had sex of any type has been exposed to it,” Dr. Bier-Laning says.
 “We could have it and not even know it.
 The vast majority of people who get the virus fight it off.
 For some people, the virus stays in their system, and within that group, some may develop cancer.
 Very well-established researchers are trying to understand who these people are that don’t clear the virus and go on to develop cancer and why.”

 What’s also not yet known is the reason behind the current spike in HPV-associated throat, anal and penile cancers.
 “Oropharynx cancer occurs predominantly in white men, and they are generally between the ages of 45 and 65, but it’s unclear why this group of individuals seem to be most at risk,” Dr. Bier-Laning says.
-“As a group, patients with HPV-related oropharynx cancer tend to have had sex starting at an earlier ages, with more partners.”
+“As a group, patients with HPV-related oropharynx cancer tend to have had sex starting at an earlier age, with more partners.”

-The HPV vaccine, according the U.S. Centers for Disease Control and Prevention (CDC), has the capacity to prevent 90 percent of HPV-related cancers.
+The HPV vaccine, according to the U.S. Centers for Disease Control and Prevention (CDC), has the capacity to prevent 90 percent of HPV-related cancers.
 The agency recommends the vaccination for boys and girls ages 9 to 14, before the onset of sexual activity.
 The injection is administered in two doses, but a third dose may be needed if the first dose is given after the age of 15.
 Last year, the CDC expanded the approved use of the vaccine to include women and men ages 27 to 45.

 Because HPV vaccine campaigns have primarily focused on cervical cancer, rates of that disease have declined over the past two decades, according to HPV survey’s lead researcher, Ashish Deshmukh, PhD, MPH.
 By contrast, he noted that “there was a greater than 200 percent increase in throat cancer rates in men and a nearly 150 percent rise in anal cancer rates in women.”